Tools for How to Raise Your Hourly Rates and Keep Your Clientele

 We understand that charging more money can be awkward, so here are a couple tools for how to raise your hourly rates that we've seen work!

-Hope this was helpful!
-Let us know what worked best for you!
+We hope this was helpful!
+Let us know what worked best for you.

 Interested in learning how MAT® will you become more individualized in your field and enable you to raise your rates?
 Click here to check out our education programs.